Retrocredits – Fall 2023

 Students who have taken language courses in high school, have acquired language skills from travel/living abroad, family of origin, etc. are some examples of the students who are eligible for retro credits.

 Retrocredits are only valid at NAU, they will not transfer to another institution.
-If a student successfully completes the NAU language course (102 or above, skipping 101 or more) with a grade of B or better, and has submitted a hard copy application before the deadline, the student receives credit hours for the course they are enrolled in and the appropriate number of un-graded retroactive credit hours.
+If a student successfully completes the NAU language course (102 or above, skipping 101 or more) with a grade of B or better, and has submitted an application before the deadline, the student receives credit hours for the course they are enrolled in and the appropriate number of un-graded retroactive credit hours.

 Students are not allowed to attempt to earn retroactive credits in the same language more than once during their college career; however, a student who receives a W in a qualifying course may apply for retrocredit again because they still have not earned credit in the language.
 Participation in this program is by application to the Department of Global Languages & Cultures which retains final authority to adjudicate exception cases.

 Based on their previous experience, students enroll at their predicted entry level (assessment from a faculty member may be required).
 Students seeking Spanish classes MUST take the Online Placement Exam and PLEASE follow the Instructions for enrollment.
 We recommend students of other languages be placed by an instructor; however, this is not always feasible.
 When placement is not otherwise available, advisers can predict entry level by assuming that one (1) year of high school language with a grade of B or better is the equivalent to one (1) semester of college language.
 Students apply for retroactive credit within the first four weeks of the semester in which they are enrolled in the retroactive credit eligible course – students do not apply for retroactive credit before their enrollment in the qualifying course.
 Students will have only the first week of a semester to move up or down in level due to the stringent attendance requirements in language classes.